NoMoreNicksLeft/plexrequests-meteor/README.md

       * These tags can be used anywhere in the Notifications body and title.
 The default settings are an example how to utilize the tags in your messages.

 ## Installation
-   * Installation is straightforward: please update to Meteor 1.2.1, clone the repo, `cd` into the directory, and run `meteor`.
+   * Installation is straightforward: please update to Meteor 1.2.1, clone the repo (the ebooks branch), `cd` into the directory, and run `meteor`.
 For Windows users check out this **[blog post](http://8bits.ca/posts/2015/installing-plex-requests-on-windows/)** for installation instructions using Git!

    * On first run navigate to `http://localhost:3000/admin` and create an admin account with an email address and password. **If this isn't done someone else can create the admin account to your application.** This account is only used for logging in, email integration isn't enabled.
 Once logged in, you can configure your settings and get things going.